 The sauce in this recipe is super cheesy!
 When I first taste tested it, I immediately thought of Cheez-its – that sharp, salty, cheesy flavor – and moments of my childhood flashed before my eyes.
 Many vegan cheese recipes call for lemon juice to add a sharp tangy flavor.
 I have never liked this method, as I feel that it makes the cheese taste fruity.
 So what gives dairy cheese its sharp and tangy flavor?
 Two things – salt, and fermentation.
 Cheese is fermented breast milk.
 Yup.
 Gross.
 I know.
 But you know what else is salty and fermented?
 Sauerkraut!
-You will see many recipes on this blog containing ingredients relating to fermented foods.
+You will see many recipes on this website containing ingredients relating to fermented foods.
 I make a lot fermented foods at home, and have found them to often be the key ingredients in delicious recipes!
 I have also found that olive brine is a wonderful ingredient in vegan cheese recipes.
 The smoky beans used here are great on there own, too!

 - 16 oz small shaped pasta (mini penne, mini shells, etc.)

 - 1-2 TBS finely chopped jalapenos (or more to taste)

 - 2 cups black beans (slightly less than 2 cans, about 3/4 cups dried)

 - 1 tsp soy sauce